nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 46     Seah then checked on Phyu Phyu’s injuries and wanted to send her to the hospital but Phyu Phyu became agitated and said she could not go to the hospital because her passport was fake (in the sense that she had overdeclared her age in order to work in Singapore).

 47     Lim had also testified that whilst he did not witness the water-pouring incident, he had seen Phyu Phyu Mar run to the bathroom.
-Lim also said that he had told Phyu Phyu Mar that it was a dangerous act for her to pour water on herself and that when he suggested sending her to hospital, Phyu Phyu Mar became agitated and begged him not to.[\[note: 39\]](#Ftn_39) Lim said that this took place around 12am to 1am and that although he wanted to bring the maid to see a doctor, Phyu Phyu Mar said she would be alright after a rest.
+Lim also said that he had told Phyu Phyu Mar that it was a dangerous act for her to pour water on herself and that when he suggested sending her to hospital, Phyu Phyu Mar became agitated and begged him not to.[^39] Lim said that this took place around 12am to 1am and that although he wanted to bring the maid to see a doctor, Phyu Phyu Mar said she would be alright after a rest.
 Lim told her he would get her some cream for her burns the next day.

 ## MAC 910505-2017 – Causing victim to take water adulterated with floor cleaner